 11 am – Grab a Bike and Head to the Beach

 After spending some time browsing or window shopping it’s time to make for VanCity Bikes to grab a bike and head to the beach.

 While summer may not last all year round that doesn’t mean that you have to skip the beaches.

-This west coast city is famous for its mountains but you may be surprised to hear that it is also home to dozens of beaches too, all of which have spectacular views.
+Canada’s west coast is famous for its mountains but you may be surprised to hear that it is also home to dozens of beaches too, all of which have spectacular views.

 As a super cycle-friendly city, you’ll be able to rent a bike and cruise over the Burrard Street Bridge, stopping to catch the view over Burrard Inlet and carrying on to Kitsilano.